 For people without previous knowledge, the steps for a product launch can be real game changers

-I’m not (yet) an expert on online marketing so giving a major recommendation at this point would premature for me.
+I’m not (yet) an expert on online marketing so giving a major recommendation at this point would be premature for me.

 It’s not earth-shattering information and you can find the same information online.